-Public Lands Manager: Suffolk County Parks, NYSDEC, Town Southampton, Town Of Brookhaven, Town of Easthampton, with trails maintained by Long Island Greenbelt Trail, Southampton Trails Preservation Society Conference, Easthampton Trail Preservation Society
+Public Lands Manager: Suffolk County Parks, NYSDEC, Southampton Town, Brookhaven Town, Town of Easthampton, with trails maintained by Long Island Greenbelt Trail, Southampton Trails Preservation Society Conference, Easthampton Trail Preservation Society

 County Parks Chair: Kara Hahn